fredolaredo/TTGO_LoRa_SSD1306_CCS811/README.md

 ## Send Data
 collect CO2 and TVOC data from CCS811

-Send data in json format to the borker through LoRa emmitter
+Send data in json format to the broker through LoRa emmitter

 broker forward data to the mosquitto server